- Study at Deakin

 Often we suggest starting with general information and an overview of the topic from encyclopedias and books before exploring more detailed and specific information in journals and reports.

 * Please note To view the Flash tutorials you must have Flash enabled.
 To view on Apple devices, a web browser app with Flash capabilities is required (e.g. Photon).

 When searching for books there are two main approaches:

 If the title is held by the Library, it will appear in the list of results (depending how common the title is, it might not appear as the first result).
-If your result doesn’t appear, view further options under the borrowing material tab.
+If your title isn’t listed in the results, see your options for finding the book under the borrowing material tab.

 Once you have found the title and edition you require, check to see which campus(es) the title is available from, and if it is available as an e-book.

 To access the item, read the sections on ‘Finding books on the shelf’ or ‘Viewing e-books’ below.

 To search for books on a subject area or topic, type some keywords that describe your topic into the search bar, then click ‘Search’.

 Once you have your results, use the options on the left side of the screen to limit your search to a particular format.

 In this case we want books, so scroll down to the ‘Source types’ section, and select ‘Show More’.